Please cite GlobalWorkplaceAnalytics.com when you use this data

 Additional Data: Our 27-page white paper, The State of Telework in the U.S. and other white papers offer in depth analyses of the data below and more.
-Note: some of our reports include data that is older than the data here; please refer to this page for more recent information.
+Note: some of our reports include data that is older than the data here; please refer to this page for the most recent information.
 News reporters may call or email for the very latest numbers.